 Here are some useful websites for patients and their families:

-hclocator.org - Enter your location to find your nearest five European Haemophilia Centres.
+hclocator.org - (EUHANET) Enter your location to find your nearest five European Haemophilia Centres.

 haemophilia.org.uk - The Haemophilia Society is the only national, independent and patient led organisation for people affected by bleeding disorders.
 They work in close partnership with the NHS to offer information, support and represent the interests of those affected.

 nhs.co.uk - NHS Choices is the UK’s biggest health website.
 It provides a comprehensive health information service that puts you in control of your healthcare.

 ukhcdo.org - This page is dedicated to haemophilia patients and their families.
 It provides comprehensive and useful information on haemophilia, bleeding disorders and the National Haemophilia Database (NHD).

 wfh.org - The World Federation of Hemophilia (WFH), an international not-for-profit organisation, was established in 1963.
 It is a global network of patient organisations in 118 countries and has official recognition from the World Health Organisation.

 womenbleedtoo.org.uk - Women Bleed Too is a Haemophilia Society project which aims to ensure bleeding disorders are a recognised condition among women, and that appropriate treatment and support is available.